 What we don’t: Still no pit zips or helmet-compatible hood.

-Released a couple seasons back, the Arc’teryx Beta offers a nice middle ground for those who want the premium weather protection of the Beta LT above alongside a more casual feature set.
-After testing the original version throughout the PNW and while backpacking in Patagonia, we came away very impressed with its all-around performance: it’s one of the only jackets on this list to feature 3-layer Gore-Tex waterproofing (which is about as premium as it gets for a rain shell), is super comfortable against the skin with Gore’s C-Knit backer, and has a sleek appearance that looks the part both on the trail and in the city.
-Overall, if you’re looking for a one-quiver rain shell for everything from hiking and backpacking to around-town use, the Beta is a strong contender.
+The Arc’teryx Beta offers a nice middle ground for those who want the premium weather protection of the Beta SL above alongside a more casual feature set.
+After testing the original version throughout the PNW and while backpacking in Patagonia, we came away very impressed with its all-around performance: It's one of the only jackets on this list to feature 3-layer Gore-Tex waterproofing (which is about as premium as it gets for a rain shell), is super comfortable against the skin with Gore’s C-Knit backer, and has a sleek appearance that looks the part both on the trail and in the city.
+Overall, if you’re looking for a quiver-of-one rain shell for everything from hiking and backpacking to around-town use, the Beta is a strong contender.

 See the Men's Arc'teryx Beta Jacket See the Women's Arc'teryx Beta Jacket